← Frameworks

 AI agents produce stochastic output - given the same input, they generate different results each time.
 Most teams try to control this by writing better prompts, fine-tuning models, or adding instructions.
 This is playing the game.

 Quality Hillclimb designs the game instead.
-The agent does not need a plan for improvement.
+The agent doesn't need a plan for improvement.
 It needs gates that create a one-way valve on quality.
 Output that passes the gate and exceeds the current best becomes the new floor.
 Output that fails is rejected.
 The agent tries again.
 Over many iterations, quality ascends.

 How It Works